ttxrik/NEA-Coursework/README.md

 # NEA-Coursework

-This my computer science courseowork by OCR.
+This my computer science course work by OCR.
 Since the coursework got leaked, the examination has been changed to 100% exam and 0% coursework.
 Therefore, I decided to make my own version of the coursework as it did not count.

 I was given around a year, and I completed it in around 10 hours.